Sotho concords: Concord types

 The reflexive prefix is used to form reflexive verbs.
 It is not a concord in that it does not agree with any noun prefix, but it exhibits concord-like behaviour.

-It is simply the close vowel i with the additional effect of nasalizing the verb to which it is attached.
+It is simply the close vowel i with the additional effect of nasally permuting the verb to which it is attached.
 Thus its form is i[N]-.

 In form and function it behaves like the objectival concord (therefore it cannot be used with the objectival concord), including the behaviour of raising the tone of the first syllable of the verb stem.
 However, unlike the objectival concord, it can also be used to form non-infinitive nouns from verbs.